SigNoz/signoz.io/docs/userguide/query-builder.md

 Aggregation allows you to perform calculations on a set of values to return a single value.
 With the Query Builder, you can:

-- **Count**: Tally the number of times a particular event occurs.
+- **Count**: Count the number of times a particular event occurs.
 - **Count Distinct**: Count unique occurrences of a specified attribute.
 - **Sum**: Calculate the total for a numerical attribute.
 - **Avg**: Find the average value of a numerical attribute.
-- **Max/Min**: Determine the maximum or minimum value of a numerical attribute.
+- **Max/Min**: Determine the maximum or minimum value of a numerical attribute in an aggregation interval.
 - **Percentiles (P05, P10, P90, etc.)**: Understand the distribution of your data with percentile calculations.
 - **Rate**: Measure the frequency of occurrence within a given time frame.
 - **Rate Sum**: Total the aggregated values over the specified rate period.